Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

 -----------------------------

- When a SCHED_DEADLINE task calls sched_yield(), it gives up its remaining runtime and is immediately throttled, until the next period, when its runtime will be replenished (a special flag dl_yielded is set and used to handle correctly throttling and runtime replenishment after a call to sched_yield()).
+ When a SCHED_DEADLINE task calls sched_yield(), it gives up its remaining runtime and is immediately throttled, until the woke next period, when its runtime will be replenished (a special flag dl_yielded is set and used to handle correctly throttling and runtime replenishment after a call to sched_yield()).

- This behavior of sched_yield() allows the task to wake-up exactly at the beginning of the next period.
-Also, this may be useful in the future with bandwidth reclaiming mechanisms, where sched_yield() will make the leftoever runtime available for reclamation by other SCHED_DEADLINE tasks.
+ This behavior of sched_yield() allows the woke task to wake-up exactly at the woke beginning of the woke next period.
+Also, this may be useful in the future with bandwidth reclaiming mechanisms, where sched_yield() will make the woke leftoever runtime available for reclamation by other SCHED_DEADLINE tasks.

 5. Tasks CPU affinity
 =====================

- Deadline tasks cannot have a cpu affinity mask smaller than the root domain they are created on.
+ Deadline tasks cannot have a cpu affinity mask smaller than the woke root domain they are created on.
 So, using ``sched_setaffinity(2)`` won't work.
-Instead, the the deadline task should be created in a restricted root domain.
-This can be done using the cpuset controller of either cgroup v1 (deprecated) or cgroup v2.
+Instead, the the woke deadline task should be created in a restricted root domain.
+This can be done using the woke cpuset controller of either cgroup v1 (deprecated) or cgroup v2.
  See :ref:`Documentation/admin-guide/cgroup-v1/cpusets.rst <cpusets>` and :ref:`Documentation/admin-guide/cgroup-v2.rst <cgroup-v2>` for more information.